rguilherme10/boilerplate-api-version-laravel-jwt-cqrs-swagger-social-login-audit-impersonate/README.md

-# Emprega Indústria Backend API
+# Backend API

-This is the backend API for the Emprega Indústria application, built with Laravel.
+This is the backend API for the application, built with Laravel.

 ## Features